-Description The subject property comprises a second floor flat within a four storey traditional tenement block.
-Accommodation Second Floor: Hall, Kitchen/Living Room, 2 Bedrooms and Bathroom Gross internal floor area (m2) 63 or thereby Neighbourhood and location The subjects are located to the west of Edinburgh city centre.
+Description The subject property comprises a second floor flat within a 4 storey traditional tenement block.
+Accommodation Hall, Kitchen/Dining Area, Livingroom, Bedroom, Boxroom and Bathroom Gross internal floor area (m2) 77 or thereby Neighbourhood and location The subjects are located to the west of Edinburgh city centre.
 Surrounding properties are broadly similar in terms of age, style and type.
-Local facilities and amenities can be found within easy reach.
-There is a railway line within the proximity, lying to the East of Hermand Crescent.
-Age circa 1900 Weather Light rain Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks are a mix of solid stone and rendered masonry construction.
+Local facilities and amenities can be found in fairly easy reach.
+Age circa 1900 Weather Dry and overcast Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney stacks appear to be a mix of solid stone and rendered masonry construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Roofing including roof space and reasonable to do so.
-The roof is of pitched design overlaid with slates with some flat section presumably overlaid with felt or similar.
-Rainwater fittings Visually inspected with the aid of binoculars where - appropriate.
-Gutters and downpipes are of cast iron construction discharging into the mains drainage system.
-Material Park Main walls Visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space The roof is of pitched design overlaid with slates with a flat section incorporating a glazed cupola.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Gutters and downpipes where seen are of cast iron construction discharging into the mains drainage system.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction pointed externally.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Main walls are of traditional solid stone construction pointed externally.
+Windows, external doors and joinery Internal and external deers were enough and closed where Wildows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows throughout are of UPVC double glazed type.
+Windows throughout are of timber frame single glazed type.
 The access door is of timber construction.
 External decorations NOT APPLICABLE Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
 Common entrance, stair and landing with secure entry phone system.
-Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
-Cate as a sac and soundarios The subjects benefit from communal garden ground to the rear.
-The boundaries are of solid stone, brick and hedging.
+Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected Outside dieds diff boulludies Visually inspected.
+The subjects benefit from communal garden ground to the rear.
+Boundaries are of solid stone and metal railings.
+There are some retaining walls.